 For example, it costs money to buy the URL and pay the hosting fees.
-You need to pay for the digital media that drives visits.
+You need to pay for the digital media which drives visits.

-Someone needs to handle the site maintenance.
+Someone has to handle the site maintenance.
 It needs regular testing.
 Software updates.
 Fixing bugs and glitches.
-You need to refresh content to keep your SEO ranking position.
-All these things have a cost.
+You have to refresh content to keep your SEO ranking.
+All these have a cost.

 You need a digital marketing business plan to work out these costs and how much sales you need your website to create. (e.g. by attracting new customers, or persuading existing customers to buy more).

-Customers expect businesses to fit into this new world where technology makes everything easy for them.
+Customers expect businesses to fit into this new world where technology makes things easier.

-Customers expect you to have a website.
-They expect that website to do things for them.
-To inform them about your products.
-To give access to your services.
+They expect your website will do things for them.
+Inform them about your products.
+Give access to your services.
 They expect a seamless online interaction with you.

-That’s why websites are a more critical part of your digital marketing than say your social media.
-It’s where you have the most opportunity to control the customer interaction.
+This is why websites are a more critical part of your digital marketing than say your social media.
+It’s where you have the most opportunity to shape the customer interaction.

 Your website and customer experience

-Now the role of the website in your digital marketing plan is clear, let’s now think about it from the customer point of view.
-You need to understand why they visit your site and what they want to do when they’re there.
+Now the role of the website in your digital marketing plan is clear, let’s think about it from the customer’s point of view.
+You have to understand why they visit your site, and what they want to do when they’re there.

 It helps to know what they already do online.
-When you build your customer experience segment profile for example, research what your customers do online.
+For example, when you build your customer experience segment profile, you research what your customers do online.